c-neto/carlosneto.dev/blog/2026/2026-07-09-workstation-setup-kubernetes-exams.md

 If you're taking the exam on a MacBook, make sure your keyboard layout is set to `U.S.`.
 Otherwise, the remote Linux environment may not recognize certain characters correctly, especially `~` and `` ` ``.
 This is a common issue with layouts such as `U.S. International - PC` and `Brazilian – ABNT2`.

-Before the exam, perform the follow steps:
+Before the exam, perform the following steps:

-1. Open __System Settings » Keyboard » Input Sources__.
+1. Open *__System Settings » Keyboard » Input Sources__*.
 2. Add `U.S.` input source.
 3. Remove any other input sources so only `U.S.` remains.